Xilinx/xup_aie_training/docs/README.md

 Once you have decided how you want to run the tutorial, follow the appropriate instructions below.

-### XUP AWS Tutorial
+### AUP AWS Tutorial

-If you are attending an instructor-led XUP tutorial, preconfigured instances will be provided for you.
-Use the following instructions to [connect to your assigned AWS XUP tutorial instance](setup_workshop.md).
+If you are attending an instructor-led AUP tutorial, preconfigured instances will be provided for you.
+Use the following instructions to [connect to your assigned AWS AUP tutorial instance](setup_workshop.md).

 ### Local computer